 By Jim Ferri

-Summertime is not only festival time in the U.S. but also in Canada, where a variety of lively, festive events are held annually.
+Summertime is not only festival time in the U.S. but also in Canada, where you’ll find a variety of great Canadian summer festivals.

 In fact, there are many more festivals held annually in Canada than most Americans realize, ranging from popular cultural and musical performances to food and sporting events attended by thousands, varied enough to suit almost any interest.